 The expression sul fîl des aghis means on the surface of the waters, where il fîl (line, file) is used figuratively in the sense of surface.

 l’arcje e leve vie sul fîl des aghis

-the ark was drifting off on the surface of the waters
+the ark drifted off (was drifting off) on the surface of the waters

 In the above, the expression used is lâ vie; this translates literally as to go away (lâ, to go + vie, away) but you will understand it in context as meaning to drift off.
 E leve (she was going, it was going) is the feminine, third-person singular of the imperfet indicatîf of the verb lâ.
-L’arcje e leve vie translates, then, as the ark was drifting off, but English would surely prefer to express this as the ark drifted off.
+L’arcje e leve vie conveys ongoing past action: the ark was drifting off.

 The expression simpri di plui means more and more (literally, always more).

 The feminine la mont means mount, mountain.
 This is not to be confused with the masculine il mont (world) or the adjective mont (clean) already encountered.
 The verb cuvierzi (found in the text as cuviergi) means to cover.

 From the above, you will remember that alt means tall, high; its four forms are alt (masculine singular), alts (masculine plural), alte (feminine singular), altis (feminine plural).

 The phrase sot dal cîl, which you have seen before, means under the heaven.

 You first encountered the noun il comedon (cubit; elbow) in Gjenesi 6:15.